-House Bill No. [insert bill number] aims to establish procedures for indefinite delivery and indefinite quantity (IDIQ) professional design services contracts specifically for certain projects.
+House Bill No. 755, introduced by Representative Turner, aims to establish procedures for indefinite delivery and indefinite quantity (IDIQ) professional design services contracts specifically for certain projects.
 The bill amends R.S.
 38:2316 and enacts R.S.
-38:2310(11), introducing a definition for "indefinite delivery and indefinite quantity professional design services contract" as a master contract allowing agencies to issue multiple task orders for different design efforts.
+38:2310(11), defining an IDIQ professional design services contract as a master contract that allows agencies to issue multiple task orders for different design efforts.
 The bill outlines the selection procedures, advertising requirements, and mandates the submission of professional qualifications.
 It also sets contract limits, terms, and conditions for amendments related to ongoing projects, ensuring that agencies maintain compliance before issuing task orders.

 Statutes affected: